 Player candidates play cards in an attempt to maintain political momentum by rallying support while diverting that same momentum away from rival candidates.
 Through a classic draw-and-play mechanic, players can challenge each other to debates, attack one another’s public integrity, or directly appeal to the voters for support in their bid to become President.
 When the Election Day card is drawn, time is up and the candidate who gathered the most voters will win.
 For 3 – 6 players, games last 20 – 30 minutes.

-FOR MORE: Buy Campaign For President
+FOR MORE: Buy Campaign For President on Amazon

 #07 | Election